alibabacloud-howto/microservices-with-kubernetes/README.md

 2. Push a docker image to the container repository

-    To initialize the database, we use the official MySQL container feature of [executing files when the container started for the first time](https://hub.docker.com/_/mysql/#initializing-a-fresh-instance) to run a sql file.
-Hence, we will create a docker image which contains a sql file based on the official MySQL container image.
+    To initialize the database, we use the official MySQL container feature of [creating a new user with environment variables](https://hub.docker.com/_/mysql/#environment-variables), and [executing files when the container started for the first time](https://hub.docker.com/_/mysql/#initializing-a-fresh-instance) to run a sql file.
+Hence, we will create a docker image which contains a sql file based on the official MySQL container image in this step.

     First, create a Dockerfile,